 The indicative scheme shown in the table below is a wholly residential development that has a total gross residential floorspace (GIA) of 1,500 sq m.
 In this worked example, it is assumed that only four affordable units can be delivered on-site and that it is agreed that the rest can be delivered via a payment in lieu.
-For simplicity, in the worked example, each residential unit has a floor area of 75 sq m.
+For simplicity, in the worked example, each residential unit has a floor area of 75 sq m, with floorspace that is not within the demise of each unit, but comprises part of the overall GIA (e.g. communal and servicing areas) of the development aggregated across the units.